 Use both a cable lock and a U-lock for maximum protection.
 Never leave any quick-release parts unsecured (e.g. wheels, seat).

-Call to report issues like potholes, missing traffic signs, faulty traffic lights, abandoned bicycles, etc. to the Mayor's 24 Hour Hotline.
+Report issues like potholes, missing traffic signs, faulty traffic lights, abandoned bicycles, etc. to 311.

 The Boston Water and Sewer Commission can realign drain grates that are parallel to the flow of traffic or are not flush with the roadway surface.
 Call 617-989-7000 with the nearest street address or intersection (must be in the City of Boston).

-For facilities such as the Charles River Path, Southwest Corridor, Charles River Bridges, Parkways, and Boulevards, please direct road and path defect reports to DCR’s Division of Urban Parks and Recreation, Office of Community Relations.
+For facilities such as the Charles River Path, Southwest Corridor, Charles River Bridges, Parkways, and Boulevards, please direct road and path defect reports to DCR’s Division of Urban Parks and Recreation, Office of Community Relations by calling 617-626-4973 or emailing firstname.lastname@example.org.

 MA RMV Complaint of Improper Operation Form